 Since the chances of your French bulldog getting a hold of some beer leftovers are pretty high, we think it’s imperative for you to know how to deal with this situation.

-If you want the complete answer to the question, can French bulldog drink beer, you will have to stick with us.
+If you want the complete answer to the question, you will have to stick with us.

 From A Small Sip To Pet Poisoning